CPScript/CPScript/README.md

 --------- | ---------
 [Do i have hacks in games?] | YES! i do have hacks in MANY diffrent games Variating from Fortnite, GTA, Minecraft, Roblox, coolmath, and many other games
 [Why do i use hacks?] | for the fun of it, I dont use hacks for an advantage, I test and use them for fun.
-[Have i made any?] | I have made some Game hacks (i will not give them to you) I have made them for the fun of it BC im board all the time <3
+[Have i made any?] | I have made some Game hacks ( https://github.com/CPS-hacks ) I have made them for the fun of it BC im board all the time <3
-[Can you have any of the hacks] | NO! i do not promote hacking for you can get in a lot of trouble, I dont use them for bad. i test and explore
+[Can you have any of the hacks] | YES! i have now made a orginization just for my HACKS!!!!!!
 [How do you make game hacks?] | I cant tell you...
-Because you could make ssome of your own.
-(I dont wanna be responsible)
+Because you could make some of your own.
+(I dont wanna be responsible) [How do i get to da hacks?] | go to this link--> https://github.com/CPS-hacks